jtheardw/mantissa/README.md

 ### NNUE

 - Amanj was incredibly helpful in getting me started with NNUE.  `tissa-trainer`, which is the program I wrote to be able to train Mantissa nets, is basically a port of `zahak-trainer` to rust with some slight modifications.
 He also helped explain a lot of the resources and information needed to understand the process.
+- Koivisto's authors, as I found a way to improve my NNUE topology from what I found in Koivisto's source.
 - Kade Phillips for net visualization code and the NNUE-derived piece value display

 ### Other